Finding Legal Help

 Length of marriage is not a legal ground for annulment under Utah's statute.
 Although not mentioned in the statute, a marriage can also be annulled for reasons recognized by the court, such as misrepresentation, fraud or refusal to consummate the marriage.

-* While the current statute says marriages between persons of the same sex are void, the federal courts declared that restriction unconstitutional.
+* While the current statute says marriages between persons of the same sex are void, the U.S. Supreme Court has declared that restriction unconstitutional.
 This area of law continues to develop.
 Consider contacting an attorney if you have questions about same-sex marriage.

 There are no forms on this website for requesting an annulment.